-A trip here revolves around seeing the whole settlement; driving through the boulevards that’s filled with the cluster of houses and a temple.
+A trip here revolves around seeing the whole settlement; driving through the boulevards that are filled with a cluster of houses and a temple.

 Love reading about spooky places?
-We have a list about the haunted places in India.
+We have a list of the haunted places in India.
 Have a look.

 Part of the UNESCO acclaimed Heritage Site list, the Keoladeo Bird Sanctuary is a beautiful escape.

-Here, you can spend time with endangered Siberian cranes,open-bill, painted stork, egret, darter, white ibis, spoonbill, and many other bird species.
+Here, you can spend time with endangered Siberian cranes,open-bill, painted storks, egrets, darters, white ibis, spoonbill, and many other bird species.

 If you are planning to give this place a visit, then plan a stay around November and January.

 That’s because, during this time, there is a grand bird showing up in the sky.
 It is that bizarrely brilliant experience that’s calling you out for a run.
 Won’t you give it a shot?
 If you think you will, book your tickets now!